 The intensity at a given frequency is given by

 where

-Here $E$ is the energy, $\theta$ is pitch angle and $t$ is the time since the electron was last accelareted. $C_2$, $C_3$, $\nu_c$ and the function F(x) are explained by \cite{Pa70}.
-From the equation \ref{ET-KP}, it is noticed that the pitch angle $\theta$ is isotropic and constant through out the radiative lifetime of the electrons.
-However, for the JP model \cite{Ja73}, it is assumed that pitch angle is isotropic only at short time-scales compared to the radiative lifetime, thus giving
+Here $E$ is the energy, $\theta$ is the pitch angle, and $t$ is the time since the electron was last accelerated. $C_2$, $C_3$, $\nu_c$ and the function $F(x)$ are explained by \cite{Pa70}.
+From the equation \ref{ET-KP}, it is noticed that the pitch angle $\theta$ is isotropic and constant throughout the radiative lifetime of the electrons.
+However, for the JP model \cite{Ja73}, it is assumed that the pitch angle is isotropic only at short time scales compared to the radiative lifetime, thus giving

 where $\langle \sin^{2} \theta \rangle$ stands for the time averaged pitch angle.